I totally hated this when I wrote it but I guess I hate it less now. MUSHISHI (is a very cool anime and manga series that doesn't belong to me)Title:

 Maybe he was getting old.
 "I was only here for half a day, in the late fall," he said.
 Three years ago?
 Four?

 "Ah, during the sardine run.
-That makes sense, I was always busy mending nets during runs.
+That makes sense, I was always busy mending nets in those months.
 That was what I did," Jiro explained, abandoning the pot to settle cross-legged across the table from Ginko.
-"I mended nets.
-Best fishing nets this stretch of the coast."
+"I mended fishing nets.
+Did good work too."
 He inclined his head at the nets on the walls, and Ginko obligingly turned to admire them.
-They were
+They were handsome.

 Natsume knelt to turn over a log and blow gently on the embers, and very swiftly a fire caught.
 He watched long enough to make sure it wouldn't go out, and then was just as swiftly out the door again.